 2.1.
-BEWARD N37210 Overview
+BEWARD N300 Overview

-BEWARD N37210 is an outdoor high-quality 2-megapixel IP-camera (Pic.
-2.1) with H.264/MPEG-4/MJPEG multi-stream video, a microSD/SDHC card slot, a new generation highly sensitive CMOS image sensor with the WDR (Wide Dynamic Range) technology support.
+BEWARD N300 is a compact megapixel IP camera (Pic.
+2.1) with H.264/MPEG-4/MJPEG multi-stream video, a built-in microphone, the microSD/SDHC card slot, a new generation highly sensitive CMOS image sensor with the WDR (Wide Dynamic Range) technology support.

-BEWARD N37210 makes possible viewing real-time video from any part of the world by means of the most standard operating systems and web browsers.
+BEWARD N300 makes possible viewing real-time video from any part of the world by means of the most standard operating systems and web browsers.